arekstryjski/arekstryjski.github.io/arek/sailing-cv.md

 sailing experience
 ------------------
-* nautical miles: 10647 - 8341 as skipper
+* nautical miles: 11513 - 9207 as skipper
-* days at sea: 238 - 191 as skipper
+* days at sea: 254 - 207 as skipper
-* sailing areas: North Atlantic, Bay of Biscay, Norwegian Sea, North Sea, Irish and Celtic Seas, English Channel, Mediterranean
+* sailing areas: Arctic, North Atlantic, Bay of Biscay, Norwegian Sea, North Sea, Irish and Celtic Seas, English Channel, Mediterranean

 *2007 - current*: Working as skipper for JoinUs.pl on vacation cruises with people of various experience, including kids and complete beginners.
 *2014 - current*: Co-organizing and skippering weekend sailing trips in UK for SetSail sailing club with people of various experience.
+*In 2015* during the sailing trip in Svalbard I skippered we reached latitude 81°N.

 For more details see my [logbook](http://stryjski.net/arek/logbook.html).